The Stolen Earth

 The two-part finale's epic scale and underlying plot was first conceived in early 2007 as the last regular-series story for departing producers Russell T Davies, Julie Gardner, and Phil Collinson: the fourth series finale is the last story produced by Collinson; and Steven Moffat and Piers Wenger replaced Davies and Gardner as showrunner and executive producer respectively in 2010.
-Major concepts were already specified by July 2007 and the script was written in December 2007; Davies began on the 7th and finished on the 31st.
-Filming for the finale took place in February and March 2008, and post-production finished in mid-June 2008, only two weeks before the episode aired.
-To conceal as many plot elements as possible, the episode's title was not disclosed until sixteen days before broadcast, preview DVDs omitted the scene where the Doctor regenerates—the last scene is the Doctor being shot by a Dalek—and the episode aired without a preview trailer for "Journey's End".

-"The Stolen Earth" was reviewed positively by both the audience and professional reviewers.
+"The Stolen Earth" was reviewed positively by both audience and reviewers.
 The Audience Appreciation Index score was 91: an unprecedented figure for Doctor Who and one of the highest ratings ever given to a television programme.
 On its original broadcast, it was viewed by 8.78 million viewers and was the second most-watched programme of the week; at the time of broadcast, it was the highest position Doctor Who had ever reached.
 Critical reaction was overwhelmingly positive.
 Nicholas Briggs and Julian Bleach were commended for their portrayal of Dalek Caan and Davros respectively; and most aspects of Davies' writing were applauded.
 Most notably, the twist ending of the episode was universally appreciated.
 The shock regeneration created an unprecedented level of public interest in the show, which continued until the transmission of "Journey's End".